Key Takeaways

 Whether you’re experiencing everyday anxiety or living with an anxiety disorder, know that you’re not alone and help is available.
 While there are times when it’s best to work with a mental health professional, there are a variety of techniques you can use to manage your symptoms on your own.
 Learning about anxiety, practicing stress-management techniques, and making time for regular exercise are just a few ways you can keep your anxiety at bay.

 If you need affordable, timely access to specialized mental healthcare, we invite you to explore Rula.
-With our therapist-matching program, you can find a provider who takes your insurance and make an appointment as early as this week.
+With our therapist-matching program, you can find a provider who takes your insurance and make an appointment as soon as tomorrow.
 And thanks to our convenient teletherapy platform, you can attend your therapy sessions from the comfort of home at a time that works best for you.